The captain of the Paradox, who is determined to find Lavender Castle with the help of his crew.

 - Affectionate Nickname: Calls Roger "Rog".

 - Berserk Button: He can get very angry if you call him "Big Nose".
+The Guardian found this out the hard way.

 - Brave Scot: In the episode "Raiders of the Planet Zark", he managed to kill The Guardian by hitting him with his long tail, causing The Guardian's gun to fly off him and hit a lever which causes a rock to fall on The Guardian and flatten him.
 That really did take guts.